 The process of adsorption begins as the water vapor, which is more highly concentrated in the compressed air stream, moves into an area of lower water vapor concentration in the pores of the desiccant.

 Once inside the pores, a natural attraction of the vapor molecules to the solid surface of the desiccant causes water vapor molecules to build up on the surface of the desiccant.
 As enough molecules gather, vapor changes phase and becomes a liquid.
 The process continues as long as the concentration of water vapor in the air is greater than the concentration in the desiccant pores.
-The water remains on the surface of the desiccant until it is stripped off.
-This is called reactivating or regenerating the desiccant.

-In a pressure swing type regenerative dryer, the regeneration of the desiccant bed is accomplished by expanding some of the dried air to near atmospheric pressure and directing it across the wet desiccant bed.
-This swing in pressure produces expanded air with a very low water vapor concentration.
+While one tower is on stream drying the compressed air, the other tower is off stream so the desiccant in that tower can be regenerated.
+The regeneration of the desiccant bed is accomplished by expanding some of the dried air to near atmospheric pressure and directing it across the wet desiccant bed.
+This swing in pressure produces expanded air, called purge air, with a very low water vapor concentration.

-The Membrane dryer operates on the principal of selective permeation through a membrane.
+The membrane dryer operates on the principal of selective permeation through a membrane.

 As the compressed air passes through a bundle of tiny hollow (polysulfone) membrane fibers, water vapor and a portion of the compressed air flow diffuses through the semi permeable membrane walls while the dried air continues downstream.

-The water vapor which has been separated from the compressed air by the differential gas pressure on the inside and outside of the hollow fibers, is purged out of the housing by the sweep air (Purge air).
+The water vapor which has been separated from the compressed air by the differential gas pressure on the inside and outside of the hollow fibers, is purged out of the housing by the sweep air (purge air).

-These dryers are point-of-use dryers, and are sized for low capacities compared to other dryer types.
+These dryers are point-of-use dryers and are sized for low capacities compared to other dryer types.
 The membrane dryer can be connected in parallel to increase the capacity beyond that of the single dryer.

-- There are no moving parts.
+- There are no moving parts

-- There are no consumables to replace.
+- There are no consumables to replace

-- They require no external power source.
+- They require no external power source

-- They install directly in the pipeline.
+- They install directly in the pipeline

-- They can operate in severe environments, such as high or low temperatures or corrosive and explosive atmospheres.
+- They can operate in severe environments, such as high or low temperatures or corrosive and explosive atmospheres

-- They operate continuously without the need for adjustment or maintenance.
-(Other than prefilter maintenance)
+- They operate continuously without the need for adjustment or maintenance (other than prefilter maintenance)

-- Dewpoint suppression range is between +40 and -40 oF.
+- Dewpoint suppression range is between +40°F and -40°F

-- Membrane dryers reduce the oxygen content of the compressed air, and can not be used in breathing air applications.
+- Membrane dryers reduce the oxygen content of the compressed air and cannot be used in breathing air applications